Pretz333/pretz.dev/README.md

 - [x] Make "On This Page" links scroll slightly less far down the page, ideally keeping the margin like nav does
 - [x] Project-preview projects initial design
 - [ ] Project-preview projects final design
+- [ ] Make an image carousel so I can have multiple images on projects.
+This will also fix the gap on the side of the current single image.
 - [ ] Change text highlight color
 - [ ] Change strong tag color
 - [ ] Stylize scrollbar